 The review findings

-Following the consultation period, the voices of caregivers, care-experienced young people, and a range of stakeholders guided the policy proposals developed for the Minister for Children.
+Following the consultation period, the voices of caregivers, care-experienced young people or rangatahi, and other stakeholders guided the development of policy proposals for the Minister for Children.

-In December 2019 the Minister for Children took the Cabinet paper and the Summary of Engagement Findings to Cabinet to be considered.
+In December 2019, the Minister for Children took a Cabinet paper and the Summary of Engagement Findings to Cabinet to be considered.

 The Government response to the review

 The Government has agreed to address the findings of the review, including:

 - making some initial changes to address some of the immediate issues

 - a multi-year programme of work to simplify and unify the payment system for all caregiver payments, and ensure that it is equitable

 - an overarching framework to set the direction for the development of an improved system, through a set of objectives and principles.